FidelusAleksander/ghcertified/content/questions/advanced_security/question-037.md

 ---
-question: "What does the default setup for CodeQL analysis in GitHub do?"
+question: "What does the default CodeQL analysis setup in GitHub do?"
 archetype: "questions"
 title: "Question 037"
 draft: false